apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 This identifier is included as part of the Service DNS name and must comply with IANA service naming rules.
 It is used to generate the names of underlying Components following the pattern <code>$(shardingSpec.name)-$(ShardID)</code>.
 ShardID is a random string that is appended to the Name to generate unique identifiers for each shard.
-For example, if the sharding specification name is &ldquo;my-shard&rdquo; and the ShardID is &ldquo;abc&rdquo;, the resulting component name would be &ldquo;my-shard-abc&rdquo;.</p>
+For example, if the sharding specification name is &ldquo;my-shard&rdquo; and the ShardID is &ldquo;abc&rdquo;, the resulting Component name would be &ldquo;my-shard-abc&rdquo;.</p>
-<p>Note that the name defined in component template(<code>shardingSpec.template.name</code>) will be disregarded
+<p>Note that the name defined in Component template(<code>shardingSpec.template.name</code>) will be disregarded
-when generating the component names of the shards.
+when generating the Component names of the shards.
 The <code>shardingSpec.name</code> field takes precedence.</p>
 </td>
 </tr>
 <tr>